egonw/SARS-CoV-2-Queries/literature.i.md

 ## about coronaviruses

-As outlined in Chapter X, SARS-Cov-2 is one of the coronaviruses that can infect humans.
+As outlined in Chapter <xref>viruses</xref>, SARS-Cov-2 is one of the coronaviruses that can infect humans.

 <sparql>litCoronaviruses</sparql>